Protocol Security Cluster

 What Should Trigger a Pause?

 Teams should define measurable trigger classes before incidents happen: unexpected value outflow, invariant breaks, dependency compromise indicators, and deterministic check failures in production.
 “Pause if it looks bad” is not a policy.
-Teams should also map each trigger class to the narrowest safe containment lane so pause decisions are repeatable under stress.
+Teams should also map each trigger class to the narrowest safe containment lane so pause decisions are repeatable under stress and the pause function behaves like a pre-committed circuit breaker instead of an improvised governance action.

 Emergency pause flow from signal detection to scoped freeze, evidence review, governance approval, and controlled resume